NickBusey/Workflowier/README.md

 ## Planned features

- - Store full Tag List as the first Node in Workflowy upon every generation.
-That way you have access to a full tags list on the mobile apps also.
  - -randlist hash tag that just shows a random child.
 This may be more useful than having to put the -rand tags on each item you want to flash through.
- - Sort tag list by count.
  - Show percentage of hashtag items that are 'complete'.
  - Show streak of recently created items with hashtags that have been 'completed'.
 This will replicate "don't break the chain" functionality.
  - Better install/install directions?